ninjaachibi/social-media-card/README.md

 We've created a mock social network feed with some test post data.
 Here's what you should do:

+- fork this repo on Github
+- clone your forked repo to your local machine
+- in the social-card directory, run `yarn start`
 - go into ./src/Card.js
-- find a social media card to model your feed after
-- style the card component with styled-components and CSS
+- style the card component with styled-components and CSS.
+You might find it valuable to look at model feed UIs for design inspiration
 - implement card expansion using React state